Saucony Grid Cohesion 5 Review Facts

 The top part which encloses the feet from above is known as the upper of a shoe.
 The job of the upper is to give protection andstability

 , while not limiting the breathability and flexibility of the shoe.
 The Cohesion 5's upper is a synthetic design.
 This was a common choice before mesh designs really began to dominate the market.
-Generally, mesh is prefered for its comfort and ability to naturally allow ventilation of the shoe, but the upper of the Cohesion 5 is still quite good.
+Generally, the mesh is preferred for its comfort and ability to naturally allow ventilation of the shoe, but the upper of the Cohesion 5 is still quite good.
 It has been reported as comfortable by many, and there were no major complaints about the breathability.
 As a whole, the upper is well constructed and appears to be a very solid design.

 A running shoe's weight can be fairly significant, though it may not seem it.
 Lighter shoes tend to offer more natural feeling strides, while shoes with more weight usually provide better protection.
 For the Cohesion 5, the shoe is pretty average when it comes to weight.
 Weighing in at around 11 oz, which is pretty common for the type of shoe that the Cohesion is.
-The Cohesion's weight shouldn’t be a major source of problems, unless one is specifically seeking lightweight shoes.
+The Cohesion's weight shouldn’t be a major source of problems unless one is specifically seeking lightweight shoes.

-Breathability, or air flow throughout, is a useful trait for a shoe, because a shoe lacking in ventilation causes clamminess and sweaty feet.
+Breathability, or airflow throughout, is a useful trait for a shoe because a shoe lacking in ventilation causes clamminess and sweaty feet.
 The Saucony Cohesion 5 is fairly breathable, primarily stemming from the upper design, which does its job of allowing air in and out of the shoe.
 Generally, the upper is most important in determining breathability, and it this is the case with the Cohesion 5 as well.
 Overall, the breathability of these shoes is solid.

-Every runner knows the feeling of wearing uncomfortable, and also should know just how necessary comfort is for any shoe.
+Every runner knows the feeling of wearing uncomfortable and also should know just how necessary comfort is for any shoe.
 Discomfort is made worse because the shoes will be worn for long periods.
 Luckily, the Cohesion 5 is a very comfortable shoe.
 The midsole cushioned

 foam and the upper are the main components of this.
-Many reports from users said that the cushioning of the midsole made for a very comfortable run, and that their feet felt well protected from impacts.
+Many reports from users said that the cushioning of the midsole made for a very comfortable run and that their feet felt well protected from impacts.
 The upper adds comfort by snugly securing the foot without being overbearing or too loose.
 Comfort may be a very important issue with running shoes, but the Cohesion 5 is not a shoe that struggles in this department as it is quite comfortable.

 Saucony features slightly different design choices in contrast with other well known running brands like Nike

 .
 The Cohesion 5 is available in strong colors, primarily dealing with various silvers and whites.
-The Cohesion 5 offers a decent, but not huge, range of color choices for women and men.
+The Cohesion 5 offers a decent, but not huge, a range of color choices for women and men.
 The design itself is simplistic but clean and straightforward.
 These shoes would likely be less suitable for use as an everyday shoe mostly because of their coloring and styling, but the option definitely still exists.

 Durability is always a big factor when considering a new shoe.
-Buying pairs of shoes frequently is certainly not fun for runners.
+Buying shoes frequently is certainly not fun for runners.
 The Saucony Cohesion 5 is quite durable thankfully, mainly due to the outsole and midsole.
 The carbon rubber of the outsole, though an older model, is still very good at preventing abrasions from impacts and common tear and wear.
 The midsole contributes with its molded EVA foam which retains its shape well and is fairly resistant to wear and tear thanks to the inherent properties of the foam.
 Overall, durability is a solid aspect of the Cohesion 5.

 For protection, the Cohesion 5 does a decent job.
 The outsole, as explained above, gives solid protection through its rubber lugs and carbon rubber material.
 Additionally, the upper adds protection as well, with its tight fit and solid construction.
 Finally, the cushioning of the midsole comes in again, protecting from hard impacts.
 Overall, the Cohesion 5 gives some good protection from most common impacts and grievances while running.

 Responsiveness refers to a shoe's ability to give back energy with each impact.
 Basically, this is how a shoe feels with every step.
 The Saucony Cohesion 5 is decent but not amazing when it comes to responsiveness.
 The main proponent of responsiveness tends to be the midsole, and which material is used in it.
-EVA foam here is a good choice as it offers pretty solid return on energy, but the Cohesion 5 lacks any other features or designs to further its responsiveness.
+EVA foam here is a good choice as it offers a pretty solid return on energy, but the Cohesion 5 lacks any other features or designs to further its responsiveness.
 As a whole, the shoe's responsiveness is still solid, but could definitely be improved with other features or technology.

 The support of the Cohesion 5 is fairly good.
 The upper and the midsole are the main factors that contribute to this.
-The upper’s solid design and construction contribute by securing the top of the foot well, but still allowing good range of movement while running.
+The upper’s solid design and construction contribute by securing the top of the foot well, but still allowing a good range of movement while running.
 The midsole contributes again through its molded cushion, which supports the foot

 through impacts with every stride.
 Overall, the support offered by the Cohesion 5 is definitely one of its stronger aspects.

-The Cohesion 5, in similar fashion to most shoes, are best if used on road.
+The Cohesion 5, in a similar fashion to most shoes, are best if used on road.
 They can however, be effectively used on most terrains, including grass or trails

 .
 They are also capable of being used in rain, but they aren't waterproof